cudoventures/cudos-blast/README.md

 ---
 ## Managing accounts

 By default local Cudos node starts with 10 predefined accounts funded with `acudos`.
 You can set how many additional random accounts to load when starting a local node in `blast.config.js` under `additionalAccounts`.
-In `customAccountBalances` you can set the amount of tokens that these additional accounts will be funded with.
+If any additional accounts are added, `customAccountBalances` field must be set for the amount of tokens that these accounts will be funded with.
 Predefined and additionally generated accounts are written in `{project_root}/accounts.json`.
 Another way to manage custom accounts is through `blast keys` command.
 You can put your private accounts in `{project_root}/private-accounts.json` and add the file to `.gitignore` to prevent exposing them.

 ### Listing local node accounts